martbhell/martbhell.github.io/README.md

    - content/
      - symlinks to posts in posts/
-     - cd content; python MAKESYMLINKS.py
+     - cd content; python MAKESYMLINKS.py # done by `build.sh`
    - Makefile
    - output/
-     - generated from `pelican content` and most of it should not be commited as it's being built on every deploy in cloudflare
+     - generated from `pelican content` and most of it should not be commited as it's being built on every deploy in cloudflare in `build.sh`
    - output/images
-     - these are needed
+     - images go here only or also under `posts/yyyy/mm/images/` ??
+TODO
    - pelicanconf.py
    - posts/
      - the posts are in here sorted by year